-By the initiative of the Arbeitskreis für Körpergeschichte (a History of the Body study group), Body Politics is edited by: Hannah Ahlheim (Potsdam), Peter-Paul Bänziger (Basel), Magdalena Beljan (Berlin), Pascal Eitler (Berlin), Jens Elberfeld (Bochum), Andrej Findor (Bratislava), Christian Fritz-Hoffmann (Oldenburg), Alexa Geisthövel (Berlin), Henriette Gunkel (London), Christiane König (Köln), Patrice Ladwig (Halle), Nina Mackert (Erfurt), Maren Möhring (Leipzig), Marcus Otto (Braunschweig), Massimo Perinelli (Cologne), Joseph Ben Prestel (Berlin), Katja Sabisch (Bochum), Monique Scheer (Tübingen), Imke Schmincke (Munich), Olaf Stieglitz (Cologne), Heiko Stoff (Hannover) and Magaly Tornay (Zürich).
-The managing editors are currently: Jens Elberfeld, Imke Schmincke and Olaf Stieglitz.
+By the initiative of the Arbeitskreis für Körpergeschichte (a History of the Body study group), Body Politics is edited by: Hannah Ahlheim (Potsdam), Peter-Paul Bänziger (Basel), Magdalena Beljan (Berlin), Pascal Eitler (Berlin), Jens Elberfeld (Bochum), Andrej Findor (Bratislava), Christian Fritz-Hoffmann (Oldenburg), Alexa Geisthövel (Berlin), Henriette Gunkel (London), Christiane König (Köln), Patrice Ladwig (Halle), Nina Mackert (Erfurt), Maren Möhring (Leipzig), Marcus Otto (Braunschweig), Massimo Perinelli (Cologne), Joseph Ben Prestel (Berlin), Katja Sabisch (Bochum), Monique Scheer (Tübingen), Florian Schleking (Cologne), Imke Schmincke (Munich), Olaf Stieglitz (Cologne), Heiko Stoff (Hannover) and Magaly Tornay (Zürich).

 Scientific advisory board

 The editors are supported by the following members of the scientific advisory board: Thomas Alkemeyer (Oldenburg), Ulrike Bergermann (Braunschweig), Gabriele Dietze (Berlin), Franz X. Eder (Vienna), Ute Frevert (Berlin), Christa Hämmerle (Vienna), Heinz-Gerhard Haupt (Bielefeld), Dagmar Herzog (New York), Klaus Hödl (Graz), Sabine Kienitz (Hamburg), Gesa Lindemann (Oldenburg), Thomas Lindenberger (Potsdam), Sabine Maasen (Munich), Jürgen Martschukat (Erfurt), Georg Mein (Luxembourg), Rolf Parr (Duisburg-Essen), Nicolas Pethes (Bochum), Sven Reichardt (Constance), Philipp Sarasin (Zurich), Detlef Siegfried (Copenhagen), Jakob Tanner (Zurich), Jakob Vogel (Paris), Paula-Irene Villa (Munich) and Anne Waldschmidt (Cologne).